Cycliptic: A Flower It Will Become

-Continued exploring methods of integrating SuperCollider instruments into an Ableton Live set.
-This project is a touch-screen UI built with web technologies, controlling SuperCollider patches through a Node.js server (running inside an Electron app).
+Explorations integrating SuperCollider instruments into a Ableton Live set.
+A web-based touch-screen UI controls SuperCollider patches through a Node.js server (running inside an Electron app).
 Tempo clock is synced from SuperCollider to Ableton Live using Ableton Link.

 A prototype of an interactive LED wall experience.